two hands hold a sign that says "Opening soon"

 Better Partnership

 Franchisors often have a more collaborative relationship with their first franchisees.
-They typically provide more personal support and are often more willing to accept input from franchisees.
+They typically provide more personal support and are often more willing to accept input from owners in the early days of a brand.
 If something doesn’t work for you, a new franchisor is more likely to take your feedback and partner with you to improve the model.

 Flexible Requirements

 Especially in the very early stages, a new franchisor may be less rigid about the requirements of their business system.
-You might have room to tweak the space plan, choose your own business software, or even negotiate your financial terms.
+You might have room to tweak the space plan, choose your own business software, or even negotiate financial terms, such as your revenue share or marketing fee.

 The Cons of Buying Into a New Franchise Concept